vanioinformatika/easydao/easydao-samples/README.md

-Sample database an tests are running in docker container.
+Sample database and tests are running in docker container.

 Install Oracle JDBC driver before start testing or building: